splovyt/Reinforcement-Learning-Game/README.md

 Highest potential for a good solutions (ref.
 AlphaGo and Chess), but still needs to be added.

-## Instructions to install the environment
+## Instructions on how to install the environment

 ## How to play